jspears/gatsby-theme-apollo/packages/gatsby-theme-apollo-docs/README.md

 You can customize a website using this theme further by taking advantage of [component shadowing](../gatsby-theme-apollo-core#customizing-the-logo).

-By default, this theme sets the website Favicon to [the one from Apollo's website](https://www.apollographql.com/favicon.ico) within its [internal `SEO` component](../gatsby-theme-apollo-core/src/components/seo.js).
-If you wanted to use your own Favicon, you could shadow the `SEO` component within your site and add your custom SEO/Favicon implementation.
+By default, this theme sets the website favicon to [the one from Apollo's website](https://www.apollographql.com/favicon.ico) within its [internal `SEO` component](../gatsby-theme-apollo-core/src/components/seo.js).
+If you wanted to use your own favicon, you could shadow the `SEO` component within your site and add your custom SEO/favicon implementation.

 ```js
 // src/gatsby-theme-apollo-docs/components/seo.js